j2zhao/tablevault/docs/concepts/process.md

 ## Cleanup Operations

-If processes crash or exit unexpectedly, operations may remain in an incomplete state.
+If processes crash or exit unexpectedly, operations may remain incomplete.
 Use cleanup to recover:

 ```python
 # Clean up operations older than 60 seconds